KxSystems/docs/docs/wp/java-api/index.md

 serialize and pass a UUID object to a kdb+ instance with a version lower than 3.0.

-More information on these identifier types can be found in the [Kx documentation](../../basics/datatypes.md#guid) as well as the
+More information on these identifier types can be found in the [KX documentation](../../basics/datatypes.md#guid) as well as the
 [core Java documentation](https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html).